i18next/i18next-gitbook/translation-function/interpolation.md

 // -> "Alle Beträge werden dem PayPal-Konto für dieses Konto in Rechnung gestellt." <- 'dem PayPal-Konto' is correct

-The German issue above is just one simple example of a very complex localization challenge.
+The German issue above is a simple example of a very complex localization challenge.